tahoe-lafs/zfec/zfec/README.rst

-﻿zfec -- efficient, portable erasure coding tool
+zfec -- efficient, portable erasure coding tool
 ===============================================

 Generate redundant blocks of information such that if some of the